ENG 333: Communication for Science and Research

 - Natural Resources

-- Students will become familiar with the purposes, audiences, and conventions of written communication in the contexts they expect to work in after graduation: business and public organizations environments.
+- Students will become familiar with the purposes, audiences, and conventions of written communication in the contexts they expect to work in after graduation: scientific and research environments.

 - They will learn to recognize and construct effective arguments for a variety of audiences and to adapt these to the formats and conventions of various documents and genres.